 Your risk of hearing damage from loud music depends on how loud it is and how long you’re exposed to it for.
-Simply put, the higher the volume of music, the shorter the time you should listen to it.
-If the music feels uncomfortable, it’s definitely too loud.
+Simply put, the louder the music, the shorter the time you should listen to it.
+If the music feels uncomfortable, it’s definitely too loud!

 Some people are more susceptible to noise-induced hearing damage than others.
 But it’s only possible to know your susceptibility once the damage is done.

 When listening through headphones

 - Take regular breaks of at least five minutes every hour to give your ears a rest.

 - Use a volume limiter on your device (if there is one) – this means you won’t be able to turn the music up without realising it.